AnyChart/docs.anychart.com/Stock_Charts/Quick_Start.md

 	mapping.addField('value', 4, 'last');
 ```
 <br>
-For activating the stock chart type we use {api:anychart#stock}.stock(){api}:
+For activating the AnyStock chart we use {api:anychart#stock}.stock(){api}:
 ```
 	chart = anychart.stock();
 ```
 <br>
 Due to specialty of stock charts, it may have more than one plot and a plenty of series, and the chart itself cannot create a series.
-So it means that you have to define .plot():
+So it means that you have to define {api:anychart.charts.Stock#plot}.plot(){api}:
 ```
 	chart.plot(0).ohlc(mapping);
 ```
 <br>
-No matter how many plots with or withous series you create, all of them would scroll together, because they all are bend to one X axis.
-Though, plota might have different Y-axes.
+No matter how many plots with or without series you create, all of them are scrolled together, because they all are bound to one X axis.

 ###4.
 Create a chart
 Add the JavaScript tag `<script>` with the following code anywhere in the page.